salanpro/hyprland/README.md

 After the script ends, reboot your system to apply all the changes

 To change the icons press `MOD + R` to open wofi and browse GTK Settings, or in terminal type `nwg-look`
+>I think it's no longer needed bc of gtk the folders added in .config, not tested yet
+>

 ## Features
 * Alacritty _( Terminal )_